bi-kash/product-data-pipeline/SEARCH_CONFIG.md

 **Solutions:**
 - Set `USE_KEYWORDS=false` and use only the recommended finished jewelry categories
 - Remove any supply-heavy categories from the `CATEGORIES` list
+- Add supply-related terms to `BLACKLIST_TERMS_IN_TITLE` to automatically skip products containing those terms
 - If using keywords, make them more specific to finished jewelry items

+### Issue: Using the title blacklist effectively

+**Best practices:**
+- Add common supply terms like "beads", "findings", "wire", "jump rings"
+- Include multi-word phrases without quotes, e.g., chain by the foot, jewelry making supplies
+- Use lowercase terms (matching is case-insensitive)
+- Review harvester logs to see how many products are being blacklisted
+- Periodically review and refine your blacklist terms based on results

+**Understanding automatic blacklisting:**
+- Products with blacklisted terms in their titles are stored in the database with status="BLACKLIST"
+- Sellers of these products are stored with approval_status="BLACKLIST"
+- This happens automatically during the harvest process, not after review
+- The automatic blacklisting is permanent and takes effect immediately
+- You can see the blacklisting counts in the harvest status summary

 ### Issue: Missing certain types of jewelry